-Once teams decide on their target accounts they have the ability to do a deep dive on who they want to reach within those accounts.
+Once teams decide on their target accounts, they have the ability to do a deep dive into who they want to reach within those accounts.
 Then, once that’s been decided, they can create a personalized message designed to lure them in.
-And when I say personalized, I mean highly-personalized.
+And when I say personalized, I mean highly personalized.

 They sent target accounts a personalized package.
 Inside was:

-- Print out of a customer review of the company from the third-party site
+- Print out a customer review of the company from the third-party site

 - A handwritten note